 Remember, water about once a week.
 If the soil still feels wet, skip the watering until it feels dry or almost dry.

 Peace lilies are one of the most beautiful that you can grow, which have dark, shiny green leaves combined with gorgeous white blooms.
-They make the perfect addition to your home or apartment, even your garden.
+They make the perfect addition to your home, apartment, and garden.

 Once you’ve identified that your peace lily has root rot, you can treat it by trimming away the damaged roots and treating the remaining roots and the container with hydrogen peroxide.